Surgery for pancreatic cancer

 - Leakage of fluids from the pancreas, bile duct, stomach, or intestine

 - Diabetes, if the body is unable to make enough insulin

 - Weight loss

 Meet with your doctor to make sure medical problems, such as diabetes, high blood pressure, and heart or lung problems are in good control.

 Your doctor may ask you to have these medical tests done before your surgery:

 - Blood tests (complete blood count, electrolytes, liver and kidney tests)

-- Endoscopic retrograde cholangiopancreatography (ERCP) to examine the bile ducts
+- Endoscopic retrograde cholangiopancreatography (ERCP) to examine the bile and pancreatic ducts

 - CT scan